Historical Trek – A Great Adventure Beckons

 There are two excellent accounts of the magnificent adventure undertaken by Lady Jane Franklin, who, although the wife of Tasmania’s highest office holder, demanded that she walk through what is still some of Australia’s toughest country.
 The first account was written by David Burn in 1843, a journalist who accompanied the 30-person party.
 And the second, titled Recollections of Sir John and Lady Jane Franklin in Tasmania. was written some years after the event by the expedition leader James Calder.

 So why do it?
-We have, and hardships aside, we experienced one of Earth’s grand hideaways.
-Unique, full of Nature’s beauty, and of course, rewarding to complete the journey.
+Hardships aside, we experienced one of Earth’s grand hideaways.
+Unique, full of Nature’s beauty, and of course, rewarding to complete.
 And while you are under that thick canopy smelling the rich earthy aroma of lush vegetation, imagine Lady Jane and her lady in waiting, slipping down those same slopes, maybe rain or hail falling, her frock mud splattered, her shoes splitting open, and she not only enduring this, but encouraging the others to press on.
 And then you will have had an adventure well worth retelling until you are so old the moment will seem like you were a child.